Best Arm Identification with Contextual Information under a Small Gap: Related work

 \citet{kaufmann14,Kaufman2016complexity} conjectures distribution-dependent lower bounds for BAI.
 In the BAI literature, there is another setting, known as BAI with fixed confidence \citep{Jenninson1982,Mannor2004,Kalyanakrishnan2012,wang2021fast}.
 For the fixed confidence setting, \citet{Garivier2016} solves the problem in the sense that they develop a strategy whose upper bound of the sample complexity, an expected stopping time, matches the distribution-dependent lower bound.
 The result is further developed by \citet{Degenne2019b} to solve the two-player game by the no-regret saddle point algorithm.
 Furthermore, \citet{Qin2017}, \citet{Shang2020}, and \citet{Jourdan2022} extend the Top Two Thompson Sampling (TTTS), proposed by \citet{Russo2016} and shows the asymptotic optimality of their strategies in the fixed confidence setting. \citet{wang2021fast} develops Frank-Wolfe-based Sampling (FWS) to characterize the complexity of fixed-confidence BAI with various types of structures among the arms.
 See \cite{wang2021fast} for techniques in the fixed-confidence setting and a further comprehensive survey.

-Recently, \citet{Russo2016}, \citet{Qin2017}, and \citet{Shang2020} propose the Bayesian BAI strategies, which are optimal in the sense of the posterior convergence rate.
-For some of their methods, although upper bounds of the sample complexity are shown to match the lower bounds of \citet{Kaufman2016complexity} in fixed-confidence BAI, upper bounds for the probability of misidentification do not match that for fixed-budget BAI.
-Although the rate of the posterior convergence is also optimal in the fixed-budget setting, it does not imply the asymptotic optimality for the probability of misidentification.
-The difficulty is also suggested by the results of \citet{Kasy2021}, which attempts to show the asymptotic optimality of a variant of the TTTS called exploration sampling.
-The authors state that the upper bound for the probability of misidentification exploration sampling matches the distribution-dependent lower bound under a large gap by using the arguments of \citet{glynn2004large}.
-However, \citet{Ariu2021} shows a counterexample based on the results of \citet{Carpentier2016}.
+\citet{Russo2016}, \citet{Qin2017}, and \citet{Shang2020} propose the Bayesian BAI strategies, which are optimal in the sense of the posterior convergence rate.
+Although the upper bounds of the sample complexity are shown to match the lower bounds of \citet{Kaufman2016complexity} in fixed-confidence BAI for some of the methods, the upper bounds for the probability of misidentification do not match that for fixed-budget BAI.
+Although the rate of the posterior convergence is also optimal in the fixed-budget setting, it does not imply the asymptotic optimality for the probability of misidentification \citep{Kasy2021,Ariu2021}.
+For example, the KL divergence in the lower and upper bounds is flipped between the evaluations of posterior convergence and probability of misidentification.
+In addition, for the posterior convergence, we consider a convergence of a random variable, while for the probability of misidentification, we consider a convergence of a non-random variable.

 In evaluation, we can use the simple regret. \citet{Bubeck2009} provides a non-asymptotic minimax lower and upper bound of simple regret for bandit models with a bounded support.
-Following their results, the Uniform-EBM strategy is optimal for bandit models with a bounded support.
-This result is compatible with Theorem~\ref{thm:lower_equal_variance}, which implies that the uniform sampling is asymptotically optimal for the equal-variance bandit class.
-Because \citet{Bubeck2009} does not use other parameters, such as variances, their result does not contradict with Theorem~\ref{thm:semipara_bandit_lower_bound}, which implies that the target allocation ratio using the variances is optimal.
-Recently, \citet{adusumilli2022minimax} considers another minimax evaluation of BAI with two-armed bandits. \citet{Komiyama2021} discusses the optimality of Bayesian simple regret minimization, which is closely related to BAI in a Bayesian setting.
+Following their results, the uniform-EBA strategy is optimal for bandit models with a bounded support.
+This result is compatible with lower bounds under the equal-variance bandit class, which implies that the uniform sampling is asymptotically optimal for the equal-variance bandit class.
+Because \citet{Bubeck2009} does not use other parameters, such as variances, their result does not contradict with Theorem~\ref{thm:semipara_bandit_lower_bound}, which implies that the target sample allocation ratio using the variances is optimal.
+Recently, \citet{adusumilli2022minimax,Adusumilli2022diffusion} consider another minimax and Bayes evaluations of BAI, by employing diffusion process approaches \citep{Fan2021,Wager2021}. \citet{Komiyama2021} discusses the optimality of Bayesian simple regret minimization, which is closely related to BAI in a Bayesian setting.
 They showed that parameters with a small gap make a significant contribution to Bayesian simple regret.